giocomai/castarter/README.md

     [etc](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
   - `size`: size of the downloaded file

-- `contents_data` - a table with three columns
+- `contents_data` - a table with an unspecified number of columns.
+They must include:

   - `id` - an integer, matching the identifier defined in the `contents_id` table
-  - `field` - a character string, defining a value type.
-These often will include fields such as “title”, “date”, “author”, “text”, etc., but are not limited by design.
-Irrespective of their contents, they will however all be stored as textual strings.
+  - `url` - url from which the contents have been extracted.
+In principle, this is redundant as it can be derived from the `contents_id` table.
+However, given the importance of ensuring full consistency between data and their source, some redundancy may be warranted.
-  - `value` - the actual contents for the field
+  - … - value columns with the actual contents for the field.

+See vignettes for how all of this works in practice.

 ### Database location and database file naming conventions